shejialuo/hexo-blog/source/_posts/CS149-Assignment2-Building-A-Task-Execution-Library.md

 ### Step 2

 Well, it is not so easy to write a thread loop.
 There are so many details we need to deal with.
-The most important thing here is do remember `join` the thread whe the class's lifetime ends.
+The most important thing here is do remember `join` all the threads when the class's lifetime ends.

 It may seem that we need to accept every index to dynamic choose what to do.
 This is a stupid idea.
 Remember, we should reduce the size of synchronization.
 So we use the idea of step 1.